Kinma Valley Header

 Image: Lendlease

 Key project pillars – united, restorative, reimagined, and natural and open.
 These formed the foundation for the master plan and open space focus.
-Lendlease and Urbis undertook unparalleled significant community, environmental and Council consultation from day one of the project, ensuring the success and seamlessness of the pathway for the project – considering it was zoned rural when it began in 2018 (approved for urban development in Feb 2022).
+Lendlease and Urbis undertook unparalleled significant community, environmental and Council consultation from day one of the project, ensuring the seamless success of the pathway for the project – considering it was zoned rural when it began in 2018 (approved for urban development in Feb 2022).

 Urbis lead the urban design and landscape architecture for Kinma Valley and have worked in partnership with Lendlease to ensure the best possible vision, principles, strategy, concept design, and detailed design were realised.
 The Urbis Property & Economics team undertook an economic strategy for the development to test the need and purpose of this project within the existing housing supply in the region.

-The economic assessment highlighted the benefits a master planned community can have on the region in the delivery of consistent and diverse housing, employment opportunities and key amenities. – Paul Riga, Director.
+The economic assessment highlighted the benefits a master planned community can have on the region in the delivery of consistent and diverse housing, employment opportunities and key amenities.

 At the heart of the community lies the Central Park, a 31-hectare major selling point that offers an abundance of amenities and recreation activities to an equivalent size of almost three Brisbane South Banks; an unmatched feature in the region.
 The park is crucial to attracting people to the community and creating an amazing lifestyle.
 The site responsive park creates a unique open space offering that combines multiple local parks woven together by the natural environment.